-- Physical Examinations: Academic-Related (Nursing, Occupational Therapy), Pre-employment, Routine Wellness and SCUBA physical examinations are available for a nominal fee.
+- Physical Examinations: Academic-related (Nursing, Occupational Therapy), pre-employment, routine wellness, SCUBA physical examinations and DMV physical exam for commercial license are available for a nominal fee.

 - The Student Health Center (SHC) does not provide allergy testing or allergy shot administration for students on an advancing dosage regimen.

 - Students previously diagnosed and/or treated for ADD/ADHD who request refill of ADD/ADHD medications from the Student Health Center (SHC) will be required to provide complete documentation of the diagnostic evaluation.

 - Students will need to arrange to receive refills of medications from their current prescriber until care has been transferred to the SHC.

 - SHC does not provide services for new ADD/ADHD evaluation or testing.
 Local resources for testing: Bay Area Assessment Services and Wright Institute Assessment Service

 - For assistance with academic challenges, here are some campus resources: